deva-246/K-Means-Clustering-using-Python-on-Employees-Income-and-Age/README.md

 - A different kind of algorithm should be taken into consideration if you are unsure of the possible distribution of your data.

+## Centroid-oriented

+- The most common type of clustering is presumably centroid-based clustering.
+Although it is quick and effective, it is a little sensitive to the first parameters you give it.

+- These kinds of algorithms divide data points according to several data centroids.
+A cluster is formed from each data point according to its squared distance from the centroid.
+The most popular kind of clustering is this one.

+## Hierarchy-based

+- Usually, hierarchical data—such as that found in taxonomies or enterprise databases—is used for hierarchical-based clustering.
+In order to organize everything top-down, it creates a tree of clusters.Although it has more limitations than the other clustering techniques, this works well with particular sorts of data sets.

 # K-Means-Clustering